Killing of Judy Smith: Theories

 Investigators with the Buncombe County sheriff's office have ruled out Jeffrey Smith, who died in 2005, as a suspect, since as he was morbidly obese they believe he would have been physically unable to have taken his wife's body up the slope to where it was found.
 His presence at the conference during the day Judy disappeared has also been corroborated.
 The Philadelphia police, however, never eliminated him as a suspect.

 Sam Constance, the Buncombe detective who investigated the case, believes Judy was not abducted and came to the Asheville area voluntarily.
-Constance also did not believe Judy was killed elsewhere and dumped at the site, due to the distance anyone—even someone in the best physical condition—would have had to carry her body were their intent to bury it there.
+Constance also did not believe Judy was killed elsewhere and dumped at the site, due to the distance anyone—even someone in the best physical condition—would have had to carry her body were their intention to bury it there.

 While Jeffrey and her children did not say there had been any problems in the marriage, one of her friends said otherwise.
 "At the time this happened, Jeff and Judy's marriage was very tenuous", Carolyn Dickey told Unsolved Mysteries in 2001.
 "I believe that something did happen that triggered her to want to have some time away from Jeff".

 Although some of Judy's jewelry was missing, the presence of most of it and the cash suggests that robbery was not a motive for the killing.

 It has also been suggested that she might have encountered Gary Michael Hilton, a serial killer who was later arrested and convicted of several killings on hiking trails in national forests in the southern Appalachian Mountains in 2007–8.
 He has not been linked to Smith's killing.
 While he did leave the raped and murdered body of one of his victims tied to a tree not far away from the site where Smith's body was found, his known killings did not begin until October 2007, just over a decade after her murder.

 The state of North Carolina and Jeffrey combined to offer $17,000 in reward money for any information leading to the resolution of the case.